The Cognitive Completeness Imperative

 Your signature isn't fixed.
 You can train it.

 Someone who needs high-intensity content can learn to find satisfaction in gentler stuff.
 Someone who's all about social content can develop the ability to get completeness from abstract thinking.
-This is what "personal growth" actually is.
-Not collecting credentials.
-Expanding your signature so you can access more different kinds of cognitive satisfaction.
+This is the essence of personal growth: expanding one’s cognitive signature to find satisfaction from multitudes of content and activity.

-The person trying to read 50 books this year isn't better than the person with 500 hours in Baldur's Gate 3.
+The person trying to read 50 books this year isn't better than the person with 500 hours in Maddon’s NFL.
 They've just trained different signatures.
-The reader gets vocabulary expansion, different perspectives, historical knowledge.
-The gamer gets real-time problem-solving, pattern recognition, systems thinking.
+The reader gets vocabulary expansion, different perspectives, and historical knowledge.
+The gamer gets real-time problem-solving, pattern recognition, and systems thinking.
 Different benefits from different training.
 The only real difference is which form of mental furniture one prefers to arrange.

 Ten thousand little choices about how to fill your brain—scroll or read, watch or listen, easy or challenging—those accumulate into a particular kind of mind.
 Your signature isn't just what satisfies you right now.
 It's what you're becoming.